-All foods available for sale to students separately from reimbursable meals in HFC public schools must comply with the Connecticut Nutrition Standards (CNS).
-All beverages available for sale to students in HFC public schools separately from reimbursable meals must comply with the USDA's Smart Snacks nutrition standards (81 FR 50131) and any stricter requirements of the state beverage statute (C.G.S.
+All foods available for sale to students from school stores in HFC public schools must comply with the Connecticut Nutrition Standards (CNS).
+All beverages available for sale to students from school stores in HFC public schools must comply with the USDA's Smart Snacks nutrition standards (81 FR 50131) and any stricter requirements of the state beverage statute (C.G.S.
 Section 10-221q).
-The state beverage statute also applies to beverages sold as part of reimbursable meals.